Where do I start?

 Youth offending teams (YOTs) are legally responsible for directly providing AAs for children or funding a local scheme to do so.
 If your area is not covered by our map, you may wish to contact your local YOT directly.
 The contact details for all YOTs are available here.

 Sadly, nobody has a legal duty to provide AAs for mentally vulnerable adults.
-This is something we are encouraging government to changencouraging government to change.
+This is something we are encouraging government to change.
 However, at the moment it may be that there is no organised scheme in your area for adults.

 Volunteering vs Paid Work